Esko Seppänen

-Esko Olavi Seppänen (born 15 February 1946) is a Finnish former politician representing the Left Alliance.
+Esko Olavi Seppänen (15 February 1946 – 6 December 2025) was a Finnish politician who represented the Left Alliance.
 He was a Member of the European Parliament (MEP) from 1996 to 2009, and a member of the Finnish parliament from 1987 to 1996.

-In the European Parliament Seppänen was Member of the Bureau of the European United Left–Nordic Green Left and sat on the European Parliament's Committee on Budgets.
-He also was a substitute for the Committee on Budgetary Control and the Committee on Industry, Research and Energy.
+In the European Parliament, Seppänen was a Member of the Bureau of the European United Left–Nordic Green Left and sat on the European Parliament's Committee on Budgets.
+He was also a substitute for the Committee on Budgetary Control and the Committee on Industry, Research and Energy.

-Seppänen was born in Oulu, and began politics by joining the Social Democratic Youth.
-In 1974 he joined the Communist Party of Finland.
+Seppänen was born in Oulu and began politics by joining the Social Democratic Youth.
+In 1974, he joined the Communist Party of Finland.
 He belonged to the more Eurocommunist majority of the party (as opposed to the Taistoist Neo-Stalinist minority).
-In 1989 Seppänen opposed merging the Communist Party into the new Left Alliance (Vasemmistoliitto), criticizing the procedure as undemocratic.
-Nevertheless, Esko Seppänen worked in the leadership of the new party until 2001.
+In 1989, Seppänen opposed merging the Communist Party into the new Left Alliance (Vasemmistoliitto), criticizing the procedure as undemocratic.
+Nevertheless, Seppänen worked in the leadership of the new party until 2001.

-Seppänen has a bachelor's degree in business studies (1971).
+He had a bachelor's degree in business studies (1971).
 He worked as journalist at Yleisradio in 1970–1987.

+Seppänen died on 6 December 2025, at the age of 79.